Onelinerhub/onelinerhub/mysql/add_user_full_access.md

 - ON db.* - database tables (all tables of ```db``` database in our case) we want our user to have access to
 - TO 'user'@'127.0.0.1' - user we want to grant access to (our newely created user)
 - IDENTIFIED BY 'pwd' - set ```pwd``` password for our user
+- FLUSH PRIVILEGES - will make sure new user access is granted instantly